amunkharel/ScrabbleWithSolver/README.md

 2) To generate subset of words - https://www.geeksforgeeks.org/recursive-program-to-generate-power-set/  <br>
 3) Worked with Shreeman Gautam together to solve small utilities and problems during the game making process.
 His contribution is that he helped me make Standard Input and Jar file <br>
-4) Google searches and stack-overflow was used extensively to debug the project.
+4) Google searches and stack-overflow was used extensively to debug the project. <br>
 5) https://www.geeksforgeeks.org/different-ways-reading-text-file-java/ - for reading files